HardlyDifficult/Tutorials/Outline.md

 ## Add a C# script to get the ball moving

 For the game, we  want the ball spawning in the top left.
 But that's a flat surface so the ball does not roll down platforms.
-Give it an initial Velocity and AngularVelocity.
+Give it an initial Velocity of about (3, 0) and AngularVelocity of -500.

 <details><summary>How</summary>